Financial Conflict of Interest Training for Public Health Service and Department of Energy (DOE) Projects

 FCOI Training Plan

 Princeton, in conjunction with CITI, has developed a web-based training module in order to comply with this requirement.
-All PHS funding recipients (PIs and Independent Investigators described on the award document) will need to complete the initial training and then every four years thereafter.
-Additionally, as required by the regulations, PIs must notify RIA if there are others working on any PHS funded research projects that, regardless of title or position, are responsible for the design, conduct or reporting of the research.
+All PHS and DOE funding recipients (PIs and Independent Investigators described on the award document) will need to complete the initial training and then every four years thereafter.
+Additionally, as required by the regulations, PIs must notify RIA if there are others working on any PHS and DOE funded research projects that, regardless of title or position, are responsible for the design, conduct or reporting of the research.
 All such personnel will also be required to complete the training.

 Log in to Princeton’s FCOI course to complete the training module.
 Follow the instructions for logging on and affiliating with Princeton University in order to ensure that you receive credit for successfully completing the FCOI course.

 Verification of FCOI Training

 Principal Investigator’s will have the responsibility to ensure that all key personnel on a project have completed training prior to engaging in the research.
 Key Personnel are Principal Investigators, and any others that are responsible for the design, conduct, or reporting of research funded by the PHS and DOE.
 The University is responsible for verifying that investigators supported by PHS and DOE have received FCOI training.
 Successful completion of training will be tracked for all investigators receiving PHS and DOE funding.